Capital Commendation for Public Service

 - Extraordinary Commitment (150 hours)

-Capital Commendation students receive a certificate acknowledging their achievement, a special notation in the commencement program, and a special reception celebrating their accomplishments.
+Capital Commendation students receive a certificate acknowledging their achievement, a special notation in the commencement program, and recognition of their accomplishments at the annual senior luncheon.

 Students interested in receiving the Capital Commendation for Public Service should complete the following two forms, and submit them to the Centers of Distinction: